authorly/interapptive-web/README.md

 ### Running Jasmine tests

 Jasmine tests need to be compiled down to standard JS before they're run.
 The best way to do that on an ongoing basis is to simply run `bundle exec guard`.
-You can then access the tests by running `rake jasmine` and by visiting `localhost:8888`.
+You can then access the tests by running `bundle exec rake jasmine` and by visiting `localhost:8888`.

 ## Builder